cloudfoundry/cf-acceptance-tests/README.md

 #### Container Networking and Application Security Groups
 To run tests that exercise container networking and running application security groups, the `include_security_groups` flags must be true.

+The Windows ASG tests require an unallocated IP on the private network used by the CF deployment, set with the `unallocated_ip_for_security_group` config value.
+Environments created by bbl on public clouds can use the default value of 10.0.244.255. vSphere and Openstack environments may require a custom IP.

 #### Private Docker
 To run tests that exercise the use of credentials to access a private docker registry, the `include_private_docker_registry` flag must be true, and the following config values must be provided: